ryanstraits/ryanstraits.github.io/_posts/2015-07-21-growing-up-growing-older-part1.md

 Now, I know there will be folks several years my senior that will no doubt scoff at a 33-year-old complaining--and writing so darn long--about feeling old.
 I get that.
 I know I have plenty of aging, aches and probably pounds left ahead of me.

-But I think if you polled a few individuals down the road a ways past 33, and asked them to recollect what age they first started to feel the full force of aging, I'm pretty certain the majority will agree that 33 is when they first started to feel it...
+But I think if you polled a few individuals down the road a ways past 33, and asked them to recollect around what birthday they first started to feel the full force of aging, I'm pretty certain the majority will agree:

-33 is about when they started to feel "old".
+33 is when you start to feel *old*.

 ---

 Thanks for reading, friends.

-"Part 2 - Soul" will be coming your way in roughly a month.
-Until then...
+"Part 2: Soul" will be coming your way in a month or so.
+Until then feel free to dig into the [Archive](/archive).